fame-odoo/OdooSalesDashboard/README.md

-# OdooSalesDashboard
+# OdooSalesDashboard Docs
-Odoo Sales Dashboard Internship Task
+Related files using on the Odoo Dashboard Documentation Website.